davidmilIs/simpleDBTSE/README.md

 ## Expected result

-A document (doc,pdf) uploaded on mootse.
+A PDF document uploaded on [mootse](https://mootse.telecom-st-etienne.fr/mod/assign/view.php?id=10364).
 Do not hesitate to produce figures whenever required.